Teaching By Example: Royal Photographic Society Blog

 The Arts In Crisis

-I wondered whether the techniques that I have relied on throughout my life with photography, could help other people.
-I started to post online; to start with, making a suggestion to my own Facebook Friends and a couple of groups.
+I knew the techniques that I have relied on throughout my life with photography, could help other people.
+To start with, making a suggestion to my own Facebook Friends and a couple of groups.
 The intention was simply to keep our minds off what was happening in our real world by sharing our photographs with each other — either those we had taken on that day or delving through our archives and albums — and then talking about them in the comments.

 Anguish (from The Sneeze comp)